Health effects of electronic cigarettes: Pets

 In 2017, FDA stated that e-cigarette aerosols can cause problems for both users and their pets.
 Some studies reported that aerosols may provide exposure to higher-than-normal amounts of nicotine and other toxic chemicals, such as formaldehyde.
 E-cigarettes typically use capsules to contain nicotine.
 Pets may find and bite them or expose themselves to the liquid refilling solution.
 In a 15 March 2016, letter to the editor of the Journal of the American Veterinary Medical Association, the Texas Poison Center Network reported 11 cases of dog exposures to e-cigarettes or refills.
-The Animal Poison Control Center stated that among nicotine toxicity cases in 2012, 4.6% related to e-cigarettes, which increased to 13.6% in 2013.

 Toxicology

 The long-term health impacts of vaping are unknown, particularly given the variety of EC devices, e‑liquids, and consumption patterns.
 This specifically applies to nicotine and propylene glycol.
 Limited peer-reviewed data restricts the scope of toxicological evaluation; their cytotoxicity is unknown.
 A 2014 review concluded that few e-cigarettes had undergone a thorough toxicology evaluation and testing.
-A 2013 study claimed that they were similar in toxicity to other nicotine replacement products, but this was disputed.
-In 2013 the UK National Health Service noted that toxic chemical levels were 0.1% of cigarette smoke.